IOStream-OpenEnd/MagikMoments/README.md

 - [ ] We need dataset to feed the Machine Learning algorithm.

+- [x] We will use OpenCV's HAAR filters and cascades for facial detection.

-- [ ] We need to minimize the noise from the images.
+- [x] Then we need to minimize the noise from the images.
 To do this, we will need to crop the image and convert it to grayscale.

 - [ ] If one image have 2 faces, we will need to resolve that problem.

-- [ ] Then we will use OpenCV's HAAR filters and cascades for facial detection.

 - [ ] Next We will need an algorithm to classify that facial image according to emotion.